-8 Identical Façade Assessment
+8. Identical Façade Assessment

-In order to uphold the integrity of all new homes, 2 dwellings of the same front facade shall not be built within 5 contiguous lot spaces of the original lot.
+In order to uphold the integrity of all new homes, 2 dwellings with identical facades must not be built within 5 contiguous lot spaces of the original lot.
 Provision includes lots either side, opposite and encompassing other street frontages where applicable.

-On lots less than 300m2, 2 dwellings with identical façades must not be built within 2 contiguous lot spaces of the original lot.
+On lots less than 300m, 2 dwellings with identical façades must not be built within 2 contiguous lot spaces of the original lot.
 Under this clause, a mirrored (symmetrical) façade is not considered to be an identical façade.

-This provision does not apply to integrated housing developments.
+This provision does not apply to integrated housing development sites.

-9 Architectural Characteristics
+9. Architectural Characteristics